mauriciobarg/sca-capacitor-allocation/README.md

 # sca-capacitor-allocation

 Optimal capacitor allocation in distribution systems using the Sine Cosine Algorithm (http://www.alimirjalili.com/SCA.html).
+Sine Cosine Algorithm is a metaheuristic technique heavily inspired by genetic algorithms and PSO.
 The simulations are run using OpenDSS (https://sourceforge.net/projects/electricdss/), so make sure to install that.

 This was done as my final project for a electrical engineer degree.